-I decided to write this blog following a recent post I uploaded after I received a variety of very confused questions, and rightly so.
+I decided to write this blog following my most recent blog post “hypermobility vs flexibility” when I touched on the subject of tone.
+I received a lot of confusing questions, and rightly so.
 Tone is a very confusing subject and it took me a long time to get my head around, as it is not a word used commonly in the non-medical world.

 Now, being toned and having tone are two completely different things.
 Everyone has tone but not everyone is “toned”.
 The word “toned” is actually just slang.